 You might not think about it when you look at him, but your tuxedo cat is much less domesticated than our other favorite pet, the dog.

 Even cute domestic looking tuxedo cats exhibit naturally instinctive behavior the same way wild cats do.

-Some carnivores like dogs can generate their own taurine, an essential nutrient, but the only place cats can get this is in the meat they eat.
+Some carnivores like dogs can generate their own taurine, an essential nutrient.
+However, the only place cats can get this is in the meat they eat.

 The bicolor gene that contributes to the tuxedo pattern can occur in grey cats too.

-So it’s possible to have a cat with a grey tuxedo!
+So it’s possible to have a grey tuxedo cat!

 Since 1949 the Looney Tunes character Penelope Pussycat has been represented by a cartoon of a tuxedo cat.

 She often finds herself the love interest of a skunk confused by her similar coloring.

 23. And so is Sylvester!

 Perhaps Looney Tunes’ most famous cat, Sylvester, first graced the screen in 1941.